What Does PCI Stand For?: A Merchant's Guide

 - Over 6 million transaction per year – quarterly network security scan and an on-site annual security audit

 - 150,000 to 6 million – complete the self-assessment questionnaire annually

 - 20,000 to 150,000 – perform a self-assessment questionnaire every year, along with a quarterly scan performed by an approved scanning vendor

 - Less than 20,000 – maintain compliance at all times, formal reporting through self-assessment questionnaire not required

 Does PCI Compliance Cost Anything?

-Now that you understand what PCI stands for, gain a better understanding of payment processing fees and how you can cut costs by reading our full guide on understanding your merchant statement.
+Now that you understand what PCI stands for, gain a better understanding of payment processing fees & how you can cut costs by reading our full guide to understanding your merchant statement.

 How We Can Help

-If you are currently being charged for PCI compliance or other “mystery fees”, then hear about our subscription-based pricing model with which you get unlimited payment processing for a single monthly fee.
-No hidden fees.
-No rates.
+If you’re currently being charged for PCI compliance or any other “mystery fees”, then hear about our subscription-based pricing model which offers you unlimited payment process all for one monthly fee.

-To learn how you can get a free Clover payments device and unlimited payment processing, visit our all-in-one payments and local marketing packages page.
+To learn how you can get a free Clover payments device & unlimited payment processing, learn about our all in one payment & local marketing packages.